istarlet/netflix_viewing_habits/README.md

 <h1 align="center"><strong>Streaming Analysis</strong></h1>

 # Changes to Project Plan
-I turned in my Project Plan when I only had my Netflix streaming data.
+*I turned in my Project Plan when I only had my Netflix streaming data.
 Since then, I've been able to obtain my Hulu and Prime Video streaming data.

-This project will use all three datasets (Hulu, Netflix, Prime Video) instead of only Netflix.
+*This project will use all three datasets (Hulu, Netflix, Prime Video) instead of only Netflix.

-Introduction
+# Introduction
-=

 Project objective: (what you expect the project to do) * This project will analyze viewing data from Netflix and see how it compares to popular tv and movies.